-- Behavioural Intention (BI) Is defined as an individual subjective possibility that he or she will exhibit the specific desired behaviour.
-In other words it is the individuals' attitude towards demonstrating a particular behaviour. - Use Behaviour (UB) This is defined as the actual use behaviour of a particular system (Venkatesh et al, 2003).
+- 1. Behavioural Intention (BI) Is defined as an individual's subjective possibility that he or she will exhibit the specific desired behaviour.
+In other words it is the individuals' attitude towards demonstrating a particular behaviour. - 2.
+Use Behaviour (UB) This is defined as the actual use behaviour of a particular technology or system (Venkatesh et al, 2003).
 The specific system identified here is the Interactive Voice Response (IVR) service.

 This model (UTAUT) originally incorporates four moderating variables: age, gender, experience and voluntariness.
 Modifications of the moderators have been done for this research work to now constitute age, gender, education, socio-economic status and mobile phone experience (Venkatesh et al, 2003).
+These moderators are also classified as person-oriented factors.